-- Rigid motorcycle fixing dog carriers.
-These are the safest and most secure of the carriers.
+- Rigid dog carriers that attach to your motorcycle — These are the safest and most secure of the carriers.
 They can accommodate slightly larger dogs (up to 35 pounds) in comfort and have a more rigid structure.
 They come with everything you need to fix them to a bike.
-On the downside, they are more expensive and your dog is essentially alone during the journey.
+On the downside, they are more expensive and your dog will essentially be alone during the journey.
 These carriers are most suited to longer trips on busy highways.

-- Soft body-slung dog carriers.
-These are cheaper options and your dog will enjoy being close to you during the journey.
+- Soft body-slung dog carriers — These are cheaper options and your dog will enjoy being close to you during the journey.
 The disadvantage is that they may not be as safe, particularly if a collision occurs.
-You need to be very careful that they do not impair your ability to drive.
+You need to be very careful that they do not impair your ability to drive and that your dog doesn’t distract you.
 Also, they are only suitable for very small dogs.

 Our Criteria for Choosing the Best Motorcycle Dog Carriers

-While researching the products that could be the best motorcycle dog carrier we came across a lot of products that could’ve made the list had it not been for our strict measuring criteria.
-After studying the customer requirements and industry standards we rated our products based on safety & security, design, quality of material and finish, value for money.
+While researching motorcycle dog carriers, we came across a lot of products that could have made the list had it not been for our strict measuring criteria.
+After studying the customer requirements and industry standards, we rated our products based on safety and security, design, quality of material and finish, value for money.
 Here are our comments on each criteria and why they were so important:

-- Safety and Security: The most important factor according to us is the safety and security that the carrier would provide while being strapped on to a speeding motorbike.
-For this we checked the usage and sturdiness of the clamps and buckles and ensured that they were used correctly and with utmost care.
+- Safety and Security — For us, the most important factor the safety and security that the carrier would provide while being strapped on to a speeding motorbike (or to your body while you ride said motorbike).
+For this, we verified that the clamps, straps, and buckles and ensured were sturdy and durable.

-- Design: Next, we ensured that the design aspect of the carriers had taken the comfort and well being of your pet into considerations.
+- Design — Next, we ensured that the design aspect of the carriers had taken the comfort and well-being of your pet into consideration.
 Some of the design aspects were the size and placement of the carrier.

-- Quality: The quality of materials used were our next priority, as we had to ensure that each and every material used were durable, weather protected, sturdy and yet comfortable enough.
-The finishing and make were also a huge concern as poorly made products could result in your carrier getting detached or damaged while your beloved pet was still in it.
+- Quality — The quality of materials used were our next priority, as we had to ensure that each and every material used was durable, weather protected, sturdy and yet comfortable.
+The manufacturing was also a huge concern as poorly made products could result in your carrier getting detached or damaged while your beloved pet was still in it.

-- Value for money: All of these features had to come within a reasonable budget and that was something we wanted to provide our readers.
+- Value for money: All of these features had to come within a reasonable budget.

 Safety Tips for Taking Dogs on Motorcycles